-The 5 Best Guitar Power Amps – Our Pick (2021)
+The 5 Best Guitar Power Amps (2023)

 Power amps give power to passive speakers.
 They are near the end of a signal chain and come in two forms: either as solid-state units or with tubes.
 The former is superior in terms of reliability, though the latter sounds better.

-The Best Power Amps
+The 5 Best Power Amps (2023)

 2. MOOER Baby Bomb 30

-MOOER is known pretty well as a company that delivers plenty of quality for money and covers pretty much a complete area of what we call guitar gear.
+MOOER is known pretty well as a company that delivers plenty of quality for money and covers pretty much a complete area of what we call guitar audio equipment.
 Among all those products, you can also find this tiny power amp, which is arguably one of the smallest units of this type on the market.
 Such a layout guarantees it will fit any pedalboard.

 Besides superior portability, it is also extremely simple to use.
 Controls are pretty much the same as in the Electro-Harmonix 44 Magnum, which means there is just one, “Volume” knob, as well as a small toggle switch that allows you to put the focus on high-end tones.